CRAIG KENTON SMITH, Ph.D.

 My greatest strength is my methodology for approaching problems, which combines

 with my background in experimental physics and its application to diverse fields.
-I am
+I am very

 detail oriented.

-remote sensing physics, simulations, and retrieval algorithms;
+remote sensing physics, sensor measurement simulation, and innovative approaches to geophysical retrieval algorithms;

-sensor error analyses and requirements setting;
+sensor and algorithms error analyses, budget construction, and requirements development;

 calibration analyses;